SwedbankPay/developer.swedbankpay.com/payments/card/direct.md

   Swedbank Pay will redirect the cardholder to the autentication mechanism that is decided by the issuing bank.
 Normally this will be done using BankID or Mobile BankID.

+{% include card-general.md %}

+The sequence diagram below shows a high level description of a complete purchase, and the requests you have to send to Swedbank Pay.

 ```mermaid
 sequenceDiagram